Someone cut you off on the highway and you had to swerve and narrowly avoided a collision.

-“Think of your sympathetic nervous system and your parasympathetic nervous system like your car’s gas and breaks,” explains Dr. Fisher.
+“Think of your sympathetic nervous system and your parasympathetic nervous system like your car’s gas and brakes,” explains Dr. Fisher.
 “You need to use both effectively for your car to run properly.”

-“Often times stressors that aren’t life threating don’t have a clear on or off switch,” says Dr. Fisher.
+“Oftentimes, stressors that aren’t life-threatening don’t have a clear on or off switch,” says Dr. Fisher.
 “That’s where we see some of the detrimental effects of prolonged stress because it’s not going away.
 It’s a chronic stress to our immune system.”

-Work, bills, kids, your marriage, finances and health are some of the biggest non-life threatening stressors.
+Work, bills, kids, marriage, finances and health are some of the biggest non-life-threatening stressors.
 How you interpret these things can affect your body’s reaction and can contribute to anxiety disorders.

 Dr. Fisher says stress management is critical to overall health.
-It’s important to think big picture when you feel yourself starting to get worked up over something that you know is not a true threat or danger.
+It’s important to think big picture when you feel yourself starting to get worked up over something that you know isn’t a true threat or danger.

-The fight or flight response is an important reaction that we all have and need, but it’s meant for true stress and danger.
+The fight-or-flight response is an important reaction that we all have and need, but it’s meant for authentic stress and danger.
 Everyone is going to have it in varying degrees for different reasons, but learning to slow down, be aware and conceptualize what’s actually happening can help you regain control.

-If you’re at the point where stress is impacting your quality of life – talk to your doctor.
+If you’re at the point where stress is impacting your quality of life, talk to a doctor.
 Therapy, medication and stress management techniques can help you return to a more balanced state.
 It’s not a quick fix and you’ll have to work on it daily, but you should be proactive about stress.

 The fight-or-flight response has a clear purpose and function, but it shouldn’t be activated over everyday, non-threatening stressors like traffic, emails or bills.
 And if it is, the goal is to feel skilled at having an awareness when the response is activated, and to be able to bring yourself back to baseline.